get your real estate license

 You can get your real estate license and launch your new career in just a few weeks, and the requirements are easier than you might think.

-Register with PSI (testing vendor for State of Virginia) to take the national and state portions of the exam.
-As a student of Advanced School of Real Estate, you will be confident that you are thoroughly prepared.
+As a student of Advanced School of Real Estate, you will be confident that you are thoroughly prepared for this exam.

 Once you have successfully passed the exam and completed the background check, you must apply to the Board of Real Estate to obtain an official license to practice.
 Print, complete, sign and mail application (complete information can be found on the DPOR website).
 The application should be submitted within one year of passing the test, but sooner is better as your background check/finger printing is only valid for 45 days.